MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hidspicx/nf-hidspicx-hidspicx_device_config_init.md

 ## -remarks

-Before passing a PHIDSPICX_DEVICE_CONFIG structure pointer to the HidSpiCxDeviceConfigure function, it must first be initialized by a call to this macro.
+Before passing a HIDSPICX_DEVICE_CONFIG structure pointer to the HidSpiCxDeviceConfigure function, it must first be initialized by a call to this macro.

 ## -see-also